Draw stairs in 3D easily with IRONCAD Steel Stairs

 Lateral1 is a part with a forward-facing parametric section:

-In order to adapt the side parts to the size of the staircase, they must contain the following parameters:
+In order to adapt the guardrail to the size of the staircase, it must include the following parameters:

-• Width – corresponds to W in the profile, i.e. the width of the side section
+• Width – corresponds to W in the profile, i.e. the width of the side piece.

-• Height – corresponds to H in the profile, i.e. the height of the side section
+• Height – corresponds to H in the profile, i.e. the height of the side piece.

-• Thickness – corresponds to Th, i.e. the thickness of the side section
+• Thickness – corresponds to Th, i.e. the thickness of the vang.

-• FrontalModel – equal to 1, indicates that the parametric section is forward (and therefore not the section of the adapted steel)
+• FrontalModel – equal to 1, indicates that the parametric section is forward (and therefore not the section of the customized steel).

 Lateral2 is a part with a lateral parametric section (the section of the customized steel):